 Case in point: No standard definition for a multivitamin exists.
 Like other supplements, they're not closely regulated by the U.S. Food & Drug Administration (FDA), so they don't have to carry any specific nutrients or levels of nutrients.

-"About 75 percent or more of the vitamins available on the general market are totally synthetic, of very poor quality and subject to questionable manufacturing standards," she says.
+"About 75 percent or more of the vitamins available on the general market are totally synthetic, of very poor quality and subject to questionable manufacturing standards," Crane says.
 She offers the following guidelines for finding a good quality multivitamin:

 - Look for "CGMP" on the label, which means the product abides by the FDA's Current Good Manufacturing Practices — guidelines that ensure quality production, accurate labeling and the absence of contaminants.